 To be eligible for an interdisciplinary studies major, the student must have a minimum GPA of 3.0 ("B") in the last 60 semester units of post-secondary academic work for admission to the Graduate Division.
 The student must also be eligible for classified admission to at least one of the departments in which he or she expects to take substantial course work for the interdisciplinary studies major.

-Graduate students at San José State University who wish to undertake an interdisciplinary studies major should contact the Office of Graduate Studies to obtain a proposal for an interdisciplinary studies major and initial approval by the Associate Vice President of Graduate Studies.
+Graduate students at San José State University who wish to undertake an interdisciplinary studies major should contact the Office of Graduate Studies to obtain a proposal for an interdisciplinary studies major and initial approval by the College of Graduate Studies Dean or Associate Dean.
 After the proposal receives initial approval, the student forms a special advisory committee comprised of at least three full-time faculty members representing the student's major fields of interest.
-The advisory committee, chaired by one member, must approve the proposed program before the Associate Vice President of Graduate Studies gives final approval.
+The advisory committee, chaired by one member, must approve the proposed program before the College of Graduate Studies gives final approval.

 For additional information, please refer to the following Interdisciplinary Studies Guide (pdf)